FrontierDev/rpengine/.docs/guides/itemeditor.rst

 **Material**-type items used in crafting recipes should include:
 - ``tier`` - the numerical tier of the crafting matierial.
 For reference, tier 1 includes materials such as copper and linen, while tier 5 includes materials such as arcanite and felcloth.

-**Consumable**

-Consumables work by casting a spell when used.
+**Consumable**-type items work by casting a spell when used.
 To configure this, set the following fields on the 4th page of the editor:

 - **Spell ID**: The spell ID to be cast when the item is used.
+The ID can be found by right-clicking the spell in the spell book and selecting "Copy Spell ID".
 - **Spell Rank**: The rank at which to cast the spell.

 Harvestable Reagents